What Is Slow Living?

 • Saying no without guilt—and yes with your whole heart

-It’s about being present for it—open, awake, and grounded in what matters.
+It’s about being present for it—open, awake, and grounded in what truly matters.

 Yes.
-Slow living isn’t about how much free time you have—it’s about how you use your attention.
-Five intentional minutes can shift everything.
+It isn’t about how much free time you have—it’s about how you use your attention.
+Even five intentional minutes can shift everything.

 Absolutely.
-Slow living is a mindset, not a location.
-You can live slowly in a high-rise apartment, on a busy street, or in a tech role.
+It’s a mindset, not a location.
+You can live slowly in a high-rise apartment, on a busy street, or in a demanding role.

 Not at all.
-In fact, many people discover their most aligned goals through slow living—because they’re no longer chasing someone else’s version of success.
+Many people actually discover their most aligned goals through slow living—because they’re no longer chasing someone else’s definition of success.

 References